What is Shwachman-Diamond syndrome (SDS)?

-Shwachman-Diamond syndrome affects how part of the pancreas works.
-The pancreas makes enzymes that help digest food.
-People with Shwachman-Diamond syndrome may not make enough of these enzymes (a condition called exocrine pancreatic insufficiency.
+Shwachman-Diamond syndrome can also affect how the pancreas works.
+The pancreas makes enzymes that help the body digest food.
+Children with Shwachman-Diamond syndrome may not make enough of these enzymes, a condition called exocrine pancreatic insufficiency.
 As a result, your child does not digest food well.
 This can lead to problems with growth and development because the body isn’t getting enough nutrients.

 Many children with Shwachman-Diamond syndrome have problems with the growth and development of their bones, especially their hips and knees.
-Some are born with small rib cages and short ribs.
+Some children are born with small rib cages and short ribs.
 This can cause serious problems with breathing.
 Children may also have problems with low bone density (called osteopenia) where bones are at increased risk of breaking.

 Shwachman-Diamond Syndrome in Children

 Shwachman-Diamond syndrome is an inherited (genetic) condition.
-It is an autosomal recessive condition.
-That means the parents of a child with SDS do not have the disease, but they each carry one gene that causes the condition.
+It is a recessive condition tied to one gene.
+That means the parents of a child with Shwachman-Diamond syndrome do not have the disease, but they each carry one gene that causes the condition.
 This gene has been found and is named the SBDS gene.
 Parents can pass this gene on to their children.
 A child with SDS must inherit two of these genes, one from each parent.

-Babies are born with the condition (congenital).
-They usually have symptoms by the time they are 4 to 6 months old.
+Babies usually have symptoms by the time they are 4 to 6 months old.
 Doctors may find the problem early in life, but some people are not diagnosed until they are adults.